learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+## General Feedback
+- File structure - `doctors.rb` should be singular `doctor.rb`!
+When we get to ActiveRecord in Week2 this would create errors for you!
+Please fix it :)
+- A lot of how you've associated the models are correct.
+See notes in `doctor.rb` for how to update the methods from Part III and finish out `patient.rb`
+- You started to test but I can tell you didn't run the file because you'd get errors immediately!
+Go ahead and actually run your tests and debug why the file is broken.
+Hints in the `run.rb` file as well as a reminder that computers are real dumb.